JoshIsAStudent/physical-computing/post-content/project-06/README.md

 * Turns out, the two libraries don't play nice
 * The hack solution, enable the servo motor whenever we want to use it the disable it again (https://forum.arduino.cc/t/servo-twitch-with-irremote-library/129288/3)
 * It works! :D

+## Assembly
+* Tried putting servo on metal wire - worked but wasn't in fixed position and cable was in the way
+* Did current solution (cardbard on side with wire sticking out, then wrapped around servo to hold it in the air)

+* Experimented with putting bit in position, spinning 360, then seeing if it was still hittable (often it wasn't)
+* Also noticed motor had trouble spinning in a particular direction
+* Even removing the disc - the issue remained
+* After watching this video I thought of opening the motor up to see if something had gotten inside (fluff or blu tack) https://www.youtube.com/watch?v=15K9N1yVnhc
+* However, once I realised I could just juggle the head up and down a few times, that's what I did, and it resolved the issue!
+* Putting the disc back on, I was able to make it a tighter fit than before! (except it warbled, so I had to replace it anyway)